long con magazine is a canadian quarterly for art re. art.

 Literary submissions must be unpublished in any print or digital form.

-• Fiction & scripts for stage or screen (up to 3000 words)
+• Fiction & scripts for stage or screen (one or more pieces up to 3000 words)

-• Poetry & prose poetry (up to 6 pages)
+• Poetry & prose poetry (up to 4 pages of short poems or a single long poem)

 Visual submissions & other artworks (e.g., audio & video) must be unpublished in any print or digital magazine, anthology, or book but may have been otherwise already exhibited, performed, released, or circulated.
 You may submit up to 6 individual artworks.